kitsudaiki/OpenHanami/docs/backend/installation.md

     !!! info

-        At the moment Hanami is only a single-node application.
+        At the moment OpenHanami is only a single-node application.
 This will change in the near future, but at the moment it doesn't make sense to label more than one node.

 <!-- 3.
 If measuring of the cpu power consumption should be available, then the following requirements must be fulfilled on the hosts of the kubernetes-deployment: